savonet/book/audio.md

   `http://localhost:8000/my-radio.mp3`

 for you to listen.
-You can protect the stream by specifying a `user` and a `password` argument (both need to specified) which will then be required when trying to listen to the stream:
+You can protect the stream by passing an authentication function in the `auth` argument: it receives the `login` and the `password` which the listener provided, together with their `address`, and returns whether access should be granted.
+For instance, in order to only let Bob in:

 ```{.liquidsoap include="liq/output.harbor2.liq" from=2}
 ```

-Alternatively, you can also specify an authentication function in the `auth`
-argument: this function itself takes the user and password as arguments and returns whether the listener should be granted access to the stream.
-For instance, the following allows listeners whose password has odd length:
+Since this is an ordinary function, we can put whatever we want in it.
+The following one logs every attempt and grants access to the listeners whose password has odd length:

 ```{.liquidsoap include="liq/output.harbor3.liq" from=2}
 ```

-The arguments `on_connect` and `on_disconnect` are also useful to monitor connections from listeners.
+The methods `on_connect` and `on_disconnect` are also useful to monitor connections from listeners.

 ### HLS output {#sec:HLS-output}